Peter Miles (English actor): Radio and other work

-He also performed in the BBC Radio 5 Doctor Who audio drama The Paradise of Death in 1993, playing the villain Tragan.
+Miles also performed in the BBC Radio 5 Doctor Who audio drama The Paradise of Death in 1993, playing the villain Tragan.
 Miles contributed to several other Doctor Who spinoffs, including the independent video production More Than a Messiah and the audio dramas Zygons: Absolution and Prosperity Island, all produced by BBV.
 For the licensed audio drama producers Big Finish Productions, he appeared in Whispers of Terror in 1999 and Sarah Jane Smith: Mirror, Signal, Manoeuvre in 2002.
 He has reprised his role as Nyder three times; in the 1993 and 2005 productions of the stage play The Trial of Davros, and in the 2006 Big Finish audio drama I, Davros: Guilt.
 For Magic Bullet Productions, he appeared in five of the Kaldor City SF audio dramas, in the role of scheming politician Landerchild.
 He has also appeared in the second volume of The True History of Faction Paradox, The Ship of a Billion Years, as the Egyptian deity Anhur.
 He played Lord Straxus in the Bernice Summerfield Season 9 episode "The Adventure of the Diogenes Damsel".
 He also appeared in Lovejoy in the episode "Pig in a Poke".

+Music

+Miles was a jazz singer and guitarist.
+He appeared in a duet with his childhood friend Dusty Springfield in her 1967 recording of "Can't We Be Friends?".
+Miles continued to perform in music clubs in later life.

 Death

-On 27 February 2018 Miles' death the previous week at the age of 89 was announced via Twitter.
+Miles died on 27 February 2018 at the age of 89.
+His death was discovered when he failed to turn up for his regular performance spot at his local music venue.
+His death was publicly announced the following week via Twitter.